 I’ve even attempted to take my own life on several occasions.
 But with my constant suicidal ideation, it’s a 24/7 battle to stop myself from acting on my thoughts.
 Fortunately for me, I haven’t tried since 2003, but I had a close call last August when everything just kept going wrong me until eventually the last straw broke the camel’s back.
 This left me consumed with a single thought for hours: the thought of how I was going to end my life.
 But I made it through it without attempting it.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences of suicide and suicide prevention and help stop the stigma in the comments section below as well.
 If you want to stay up-to-date with my blog, then sign up for my newsletter below.
-Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom left corner.
+Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom right corner.

 Unwanted Life readers.